Proverbs 14 – The Contrast Between Wisdom and Folly

 To turn one away from the snares of death.

 b.
-To turn one away from the snares of death: There are many additional benefits that come from a proper fear of the Lord, and of those is to have a greater measure of God’s watchful care and protection.
+To turn one away from the snares of death: There are many additional benefits that come from a proper fear of the LORD, and one of those is to have a greater measure of God’s watchful care and protection.

 In a multitude of people is a king’s honor,

 But in the lack of people is the downfall of a prince.

 a.
 In a multitude of people is a king’s honor: Kings focus on the glory and strength useful and apparent in this world.
 With that focus, the more people the better.
 The greater the multitude of people, the greater is the king’s honor.

 i.
 “A prince’s power varies with the size of his empire.
 This statement is generally true of empires; from a human viewpoint political power is based on the number of people in the party.”
 (Ross)

 ii.
 Related to spiritual things and Christian ministry, the principle of this proverb shows the weakness of a worldly, humanistic view of ministry.
 It is of the carnal, worldly wisdom of kings to understand large crowds as the only real measure of success.
 We imagine that the Apostle Paul might rephrase this line: In a multitude of people is a king’s honor, but in love, faithfulness, and sacrificial service is an apostle’s honor.
 A multitude of people in ministry is never to be despised, but we should have a greater measure of success than that.